 We can see the benefit to the colleges.
 Every high school (practically) has a different transcript format.
 A college employee has to enter all the information from the transcript into their system.

-Last year, Penn State received a staggering 153,684 undergrad and graduate applications!
+Penn State received close to 100,000 first-year applications each year!
 That’s a lot of data entry.
 So, we sense that this reason is the primary motivation for more colleges asking the students to do this entry work and make the process more consistent for the colleges so they can more easily compare academic record information.

 - Enter your grades exactly as they appear on your high school transcript or your score report.